-Poems are published on a number of social media sites:
+Poems are published in a number of places:

 How was it made?

 The project is made up of the following parts:

 - A corpus of 600+ haiku and short verses, selected by hand and modified to fit the constraints of the project.
 This is updated from time to time.

 - Code to compile the corpus into a form more easily readable by computers.

 - Code to read the corpus and assemble new poems.

 - A server which is rented for running the code, so that poems may be assembled without supervision throughout the day.